 What is Keratoconus?

 Keratoconus is a progressive eye disease that causes a thinning of the cornea, the clear front surface of the eye.
 The cornea is normally a round dome shape, but in the case of keratoconus, it becomes shaped like a cone.
-This bulging effect causes distortion of vision.
+This bulging effect causes a distortion of vision.

 Keratoconus is usually a bilateral condition but one eye may progress faster than the other.
 Familial occurrence has been noted although most cases show no definitive inheritance pattern.